zencart/documentation/content/user/customizing/add_pages.md

 ---
 title: Adding Pages to my site
-description: Creating custom pages for your store's content
+description: Creating a new page for your store
 category: customizing
 weight: 10
 ---